-As mentioned in our previous post regarding the reimplementation of the Movement Control Order in several states and areas, the government has now released a slightly more details list of SOPs.
+As mentioned in our previous post regarding the reimplementation of the Movement Control Order in several states and areas, the government has now released a slightly more detailed list of SOPs.
 These include the approved operation hours of various businesses.
 We’ve summarised the important points as follows for better understanding:

 [Updated 15/1] As announced by Senior Minister of Defense Ismail Sabri, Kelantan has also been placed under the MCO.
 The duration (initially) will be from 16/1 to 26/1.
 In addition, the district of Sibu in Sarawak has also been placed under a fourteen-day MCO starting 16/1.